creemrr/DMOJ/README.md

 # DMOJ Submissions
-All working DMOJ submissions I have submitted
+All of my working DMOJ submissions